mattermost/docs/source/help/getting-started/organizing-conversations.rst

 When configured by the System Admin, users can enable the features in **Account Settings > Sidebar > Experimental Sidebar Features**.
 Features include:

-**Collapsible custom categories**: Create custom categories in the sidebar to group channels together for easier navigation (e.g. “Design” or “Marketing”).
+**Collapsible custom categories:** Create custom categories in the sidebar to group channels together for easier navigation (e.g. “Design” or “Marketing”).
 Collapse categories to display only unread channels and reduce unnecessary scrolling.

 **Mute and unmute custom categories**: Mute and unmute all channels in a custom category, and selectively mute or unmute select channels within categories.